-With COVID-19 majorly impacting the healthcare facilities, women's sexual and reproductive health was side-lined.
+With COVID-19 majorly impacting the healthcare facilities, women's sexual and reproductive health was side-lined in public discourse.
 Policy responses around SRHR remained largely ineffective, with family planning and access to reproductive health products in particular becoming an issue during this time.
-The lack of focus on women's health during this time meant that there was less institutional access and the system relied on already overburdened ASHA workers to disseminate healthcare for women on ground.
+The lack of scheme-based focus on women's health during this time meant that there was less institutional access and the system relied on already overburdened ASHA workers to disseminate healthcare for women on ground.